jiangyuezhao05/jiangyuezhao05.github.io/_misc/index.md

 ### ✍️ Writing
 Writing allows me to record and express my thoughts and feelings about different experiences and events.
 I run a personal WeChat Official Account, where I share reflections and stories from my life.
-In my first year of university, I was honored to be selected as one of the “Reading Stars” (5 out of thousands).
+In my first year of university, I was honored to be selected as one of the *Reading Stars*  (5 out of thousands).

 ### 🌍 Traveling
 I have traveled to more than 40 cities over the past few years, gaining unique and precious memories in every one of them.